manticoresoftware/manticoresearch/docs/installation.rst

 	$ wget https://github.com/manticoresoftware/manticore/releases/download/2.4.1/manticore_2.4.1-171017-3b31a97-release-stemmer.jessie_amd64-bin.deb
 	$ sudo dpkg -i manticore_2.4.1-171017-3b31a97-release-stemmer.jessie_amd64-bin.deb

-Manticore package depends from zlib and ssl libraries, nothing else strictly required.
+Manticore package depends on zlib and ssl libraries, nothing else is strictly required.
 However if you plan to use 'indexer' tool to create indexes from different sources, you'll need to install appropriate client libraries.
 To know what exactly libraries, run `indexer` tool from Manticore and look at the top of it's output: